MohammadRipon10/FIC/README.md

 $ python2 fic.py

 # [ N.B ]
-* [Help] If you are confused how to use it, please type 'help' to display the help menu.
+* [Help] If you are confused how to use it, please type "help" to display the help.
 * [Warn] Please turn off your VPN before using this program !!!
 * [Tips] Do not overuse this program !!!